Elpinzeiro/Swarm-Stack/README.md

 # Swarm-Stack Project
-This code allows you to deploy a Swarm Stack by simply running a few lines of code, thanks to the Infrastructure as Code paradigm.
+This code allows you to configure 3 ubuntu VMs and deploy on it a Swarm Stack by simply running a few lines of code, thanks to the Infrastructure as Code paradigm.
 The Swarm essentially contains 9 services:

 Registry: It is a storage and distribution system for named docker images.
 The same image might have multiple different versions, identified by their tags.
-It is configured in a separate file from docker-compose so that it can be deployed separately from other services
+It is configured in a separate file from docker-compose so that it can be deployed separately from other services.

 Cms: It is a tool that helps build a website without having to write all the code from scratch.
 It Simulates the backend of the admin interface of a website.